python-semantic-release/python-semantic-release/docs/commands.rst

 #.
 Update changelog file.
 #.
 Run :ref:`cmd-version`.
 #.
 Push changes to git.
 #.
-Run :ref:`config-build_command` and upload the created files to PyPI.
+Run :ref:`config-build_command` and upload the distribution file to your repository.
 #.
 Run :ref:`cmd-changelog` and post to your vcs provider.
 #.
 Attach the files created by :ref:`config-build_command` to GitHub releases.